NoBlackBoxes/LastBlackBox/course/versions/enb/09_cameras/README.md

 ---------------------------------

 The last task for the morning is to transfer some photos from your Raspberry Pi to your computer.
-You may would like to take some photos of yourself (ca. 100), such that you can create a small dataset that we can use in the afternoon to detect you (and maybe not someone else).
+You may like to take some photos of yourself (ca. 100), such that you can create a small dataset that we can use in the afternoon to detect you (and maybe not someone else).